GuohaoOuyang/Chess-Solitaire/README.md

 Chess Solitaire

 ## Description
-a 4 x 4 board game that supports features including setup, start, reset, move, redo and undo.
-*The project is developed under Design by Contract(DbC)*
+a 4 x 4 board game that supports features including setup, start, reset, move, redo and undo./ *The project is developed under Design by Contract(DbC)*

 ## Design pattern Used